 That certain age seems to be 30, because 63% of TikTok’s userbase ranges from ages 10-29 while 41% are 16 to 24-year-olds.
 Teenagers and young adults, Millennials and Gen Z, whatever you want to call them.

-What you need to know about TikTok is that it operates on short videos (they have to be 60 seconds or less), it has approximately one billion users worldwide, and it’s heavily dependent on influencers.
+What you need to know about TikTok is that it operates on short videos (they have to be 60 seconds or less), it has approximately 1.4 billion monthly active users and will reach 1.8 billion by the end of 2023.

 The questions you need to ask, then, are a little bit different.
 Specifically: